 The Best 8 Foods for Your Heart, Say Dietitians

-We hate to be the bearer of grim news, but did you know that heart disease is the leading cause of death in the United States?
-But don’t worry, there’s some good news: there are so many things you can do to reduce your risk, starting with cleaning up your diet with these best foods for your heart.
+First, the bad news: Heart disease is the leading cause of death in the United States.
+Luckily, there’s some good news: There are so many things you can do to reduce your risk, starting with adding these heart-healthy foods to your shopping cart.

-“Approximately 80% of heart illnesses are preventable with the right diet,” says Wendy Lord, RD, medical content author at Health Reporter.
+“Approximately 80% of heart illnesses are preventable with the right diet,” says registered dietitian Wendy Lord, medical content author at Health Reporter.
 “If your diet is healthy, your heart is healthy.”

 In fact, the American Heart Association recognizes a healthy diet as a key component in preventing and managing heart disease, and research has shown that these efforts can even reverse heart disease.